arthur-schnitzler/schnitzler-chronik-data/README.md

 * https://schnitzler-briefe.acdh.oeaw.ac.at
 * https://schnitzler-cmif.acdh.oeaw.ac.at printed correspondences of Schnitzlers

-Contributions from https://www.schnitzler-edition.net are in planning
+Contributions from https://www.schnitzler-edition.net are in preparation

 The general idea is to be able to look up any given day in Arthur Schnitzler’s life and get a listing of his diary entry, letters and manuscripts from that very day.